Fagrell/cleanqt.io-posts/04-sep-2018/post.md

 };
 ```

-Actually, this is probably how _most_ of your Qt classes will look like.
-By subclassing `QObject` we have now enabled the _meta-object system_ and can now retrieve some runtime information about the class, such as the name of the class:
+Actually, this is probably what _most_ of your Qt classes will look like.
+By subclassing `QObject` we have now enabled the _meta-object system_ and can now retrieve some runtime information about the class, such as the name of it:

 ```cpp
 MyClass myclass;